marqroldan/notifee/docs-react-native/react-native/docs/events.md

 > `getInitialNotification` is deprecated on iOS in favour of the `PRESS` event received by the `onForegroundEvent` event handler

 It is recommended to always check if a notification has caused your app to open before displaying the main app content.
+For iOS, this means that `onForegroundEvent
 Once consumed, the initial notification is removed.

 For example, setup a "bootstrap" function inside of the root component of your application: